Ganapath

-Ganapath: A Hero is Born is a 2023 Indian Hindi-language dystopian sports action film written and directed by Vikas Bahl, who also produced the film in association with Jackky Bhagnani, Vashu Bhagnani and Deepshikha Deshmukh.
+Ganapath: A Hero is Born is a 2023 Indian Hindi-language dystopian sports action film written and directed by Vikas Bahl, who also produced the film with Jackky Bhagnani, Vashu Bhagnani and Deepshikha Deshmukh.
 It stars Tiger Shroff in a dual role alongside Kriti Sanon, Elli AvrRam and Rahman, while Amitabh Bachchan appears in a cameo appearance.

-The film was announced in November 2020 and underwent a long, heavy pre-production stage.
-Principal photography commenced in November 2021 and wrapped up in February 2023 with filming taking place in United Kingdom, Ladakh and Mumbai.
+Announced in November 2020, principal photography commenced the following year and concluded in February 2023 with filming taking place in United Kingdom, Ladakh and Mumbai.

-Ganapath was released theatrically on 20 October 2023 and received mixed-to-negative reviews from critics and became a box office bomb.
+Ganapath was released theatrically on 20 October 2023 and received mixed-to-negative reviews from critics.
+It was declared a box office bomb.